National Railway Museum Collection

-The collection of the Museu Nacional Ferroviário encompasses a wide variety of items associated with the railway theme, which range from rolling stock (locomotives, carriages, cars, etc.) to a diversified ensemble of complementing objects.
+The National Railway Museum collection encompasses a wide variety of items associated with the railway theme, which range from rolling stock (locomotives, carriages, cars, etc.) to a diversified ensemble of complementing objects.

 Its diversity associated with the quality and quantity of objects – approx. 36,000 – as well as its dimension, makes the Museum a unique venue in the national scenario.

 Discover the objects, history, memories and many other things of our Online Collection

 The collection includes the following categories:

 STATION AND OFFICES

 Portuguese Presidential Train Inauguration

 In addition to its collection of tangible assets, the Museum also stands out for its real estate heritage, namely the historical buildings that are part of the Entroncamento Railway Complex and which currently host the exhibition.